 What’s interesting is that quite a few studies have been completed on ashwagandha for men.

-A study completed in 2009 showed that men who took 5 mg/day of ashwagandha root powder for 3 months had less stress and improved semen quality (13).
+A study completed in 2009 showed that men who took 5 mg/day of ashwagandha root powder for 3 months had less stress and improved semen quality and sperm count (13).

 Are there potential side effects?

 A literature review of 69 human studies reported no serious adverse effects of oral ashwagandha intake (17).
-There were some minor and mild effects, like abdominal discomfort and drowsiness, for these were minimal and did not last.
+There were some minor and mild effects, like abdominal discomfort, or upset stomach, and drowsiness, for these were minimal and did not last.

 In addition to those findings, they also saw that no toxicity effects were present months after consuming this adaptogen.